Quick Look at the Best Bacon Wrapped Scallops Recipe

 Notes

-- Grill Method: Bring grill to medium-high heat, clean grill grates and spray with non-stick cooking spray right before adding the scallops.
+- Grill Method: Bring grill to medium-high heat, clean the grates and spray with non-stick cooking spray right before adding the scallops.
 Wrap and season the scallops as directed above, then place them directly on the hot grates to cook for 3-5 minutes per side.

 - Whole30/paleo: check the bacon ingredients – we love this Applegate Bacon!